When to Abort Desert Manoeuvres UAE 2025 — Never Fight Gravity

 Tyre Pressure and Vehicle Setup — The Pre-Manoeuvre Checklist

-- Deflate tyres to the appropriate PSI for the terrain type (typically 18–22 PSI for soft dunes)
+- Deflate tyres to appropriate PSI for terrain (typically 18-22 PSI for soft dunes)

-- Engage low-range 4WD before entering soft or steep terrain, not during
+- Engage low-range 4WD before entering challenging terrain, not during

-- Confirm differential lock status is appropriate for the obstacle ahead
+- Confirm differential lock status matches obstacle ahead

-- Walk the route on foot if the exit or crest is not clearly visible
+- Walk the route if exit or crest isn't clearly visible

-- Check that all recovery equipment — snatch strap, shackles, hi-lift jack — is accessible and not buried under gear
+- Check recovery equipment is accessible — snatch strap, shackles, hi-lift jack

-The Gravity Rule — Reading Slope Angles Before You Commit
+The Gravity Rule — Reading Slope Angles and Knowing When to Abort

 Convoy Protocol — When the Lead Vehicle Says No

-For more on convoy etiquette and finding the right group, explore our guide to the best off-road clubs in Dubai.
+For convoy etiquette and finding groups, explore our best off-road clubs in Dubai guide.

 Recovery Gear — What to Carry and Why It Matters

-- Kinetic recovery rope (rated to at least 1.5x the vehicle's GVW)
+- Kinetic recovery rope (rated 1.5x vehicle's GVW minimum)

-- Two bow shackles with a minimum 4.75-tonne working load limit
+- Two bow shackles with 4.75-tonne working load limit

 - Two sand traction boards (MAXTRAX or equivalent)